 Asking meaningful questions is a cornerstone of learning and living because it's a practice we use every day.
 In fact, the majority of our success in life depends on asking the best questions followed by making the best decisions.

-In education, the benefits of asking questions is equally immeasurable.
+In education, the benefits of asking questions are equally immeasurable.
 All learning begins with questions, and how we both question and model questioning for our learners defines their quality of learning.
 Without providing meaningful questions, learning is lost.
 But what's more important—the question or the answer?
 And if learning is the answer, what is the question?

 In the Beginning